MinnPost/minnpost-whos-running-2022/README.md

 ## Application usage

-Currently, this application has two endpoints:
+Currently, this application has one endpoint:

 - `/candidate-tracker/` is a cached version of the JSON data, parsed from the Google Sheet.
-- `/candidate-tracker/push-s3` pushes the current JSON data, parsed from the Google Sheet, to Amazon S3.